aicollectivecommunity/RandomPromptGenerator/README.md

 - Generate a picture of interviewer, longing, resonant, dynamic, sweat, minimalist, moody, in a mysterious manga style.

 # Guide:
-Use the app downloading the exe file.
+There are 3 options:

+1- Download randompromptgenerator.exe and run the file.
 ![example](https://github.com/user-attachments/assets/8e03498b-b9dc-402c-a698-b5ccbb10ad9e)

-Or use the Jupyter Notebook
+2- Use the Jupyter Notebook RandomPromptGenerator.ipynb.

 Prerequisites: Python 3.8 or superior.
 Install the wonderwords library: